bwobbones/aws-cost-bot/README.md

 ## Pre-requisites

-The current code equires a `environments.json` file in an s3 bucket called `generalresourceful`, obviously change the bucket to somehthing appropriate for you.
+The current code requires a `environments.json` file in an s3 bucket called `generalresourceful`, obviously change the bucket to somehthing appropriate for you.

 This is the structure of that file.